Why Should I Use Guest Review in Project Management Software?

 To answer this question, it’s helpful to first look at the five most common types of roles offered within project management systems:

-- Administrator.
-This role provides the greatest level of access within the system.
-It’s usually limited to 3 or fewer people who are tasked with managing the overall setup and security of the software.
-For larger organizations, the administrators may be within your IT department.
+- Administrator: This role provides the greatest level of access within the system.
+It’s usually limited to three or fewer people tasked with managing the software's overall setup and security.
+For larger organizations, the administrators may be within the IT department.

-- Regular Users.
-This is the most common guest review role for active team members.
+- Regular Users: This is the most common guest review role for active team members.
 Within the user role, different groups and access levels can be created by the administrator(s).
 For instance, you may have an “Approver” user group that can only view and comment but not edit.
-Most likely you and your project team members will each have some type of user role within your software.
+You and your project team members will most likely each have some type of user role within your software.

-- External Users.
-External users have similar rights to regular users, but usually without the ability to share tasks, folders, and projects with others.
-Plus, external users can typically only see the contact information of people who share common tasks, folders, and projects with them.
+- External Users: External users have similar rights to regular users but usually without the ability to share tasks, folders, and projects with others.
+External users can typically only see the contact information of people who share common tasks, folders, and projects with them.

 Guest review functions typically include only the following:

 It’s helpful to break the guest user role into two groups: